-The u ndersigned certifies on beha lf of that:
+The undersigned certifies on behalf of

+that:

 (Name of entity making certification)

 (check one of the following boxes)

-• s on file at each establishment affirmative FR Part 60-2 (Affirmative Action Programs). action

-quirements to develop an affirmative action pr ffirmative Action Programs). ogram
+- It has developed and has on file at each establishment affirmative action programs pursuant to 41 CFR Part 60-2 (Affirmative Action Programs). - It is not subject to the requirements to develop an affirmative action program under 41 CFR Part 60-2 (Affirmative Action Programs).

 (check one of the following boxes)

-• previous contract or subcontract subject to the d in Executive Orders 10925, 11114 or 11246. equal

-opportunity clause describe where required, it has filed the Office of Federal Contra administering agency, or evious contract or subcontract subject to the ed in Executive Orders 10925, 11114 or 11240 with the Joint Reporting Committee, the Direct Compliance, a Federal Government contract the former President's Committee on Il reports due under the applicable filing requirer 6 and, ctor of ting or Equal
+- It has not participated in a previous contract or subcontract subject to the equal opportunity clause described in Executive Orders 10925, 11114 or 11246. - It has participated in a previous contract or subcontract subject to the equal opportunity clause described in Executive Orders 10925, 11114 or 11246 and, where required, it has filed with the Joint Reporting Committee, the Director of the Office of Federal Contract Compliance, a Federal Government contracting or administering agency, or the former President's Committee on Equal Employment Opportunity, all reports due under the applicable filing requirements.

-Signature:

-Title:
+Signature: Title:

 Date:

-lf n ot Proposer, relationship to Proposer:
+If not Proposer, relationship to Proposer: